AnastasiyaRybakova/robot_arm/README.md

 - open_manipulator_moveit_config
 - open_manipulator_simulation

-To be able to succed in the building the package, you need to clone two more packages from the official repositories, which links are below:
+To be able to succeed in the building the package, you need to clone two more packages from the official repositories, which links are below:
 - [dynamixel_workbench_msgs](https://github.com/ROBOTIS-GIT/dynamixel-workbench-msgs)
 - [dynamixel_sdk](https://github.com/ROBOTIS-GIT/DynamixelSDK)
 - in the directory /dynamixel-workbench-msgs/dynamixel_workbench_msgs/srv you need to create the JointCommand.srv, which is below: